The Weyl groupoids of $\mathfrak{sl}(m|n)$ and $\mathfrak{osp}(r|2n)$

 \subsection{Combinatorics: Shuffles and partitions}

 Let $\partitions_{m\times n}$ be the set of partitions whose Young diagram fits into an $m\times n$-rectangle.
-We use the slightly unusual convention that the longest row is at the bottom, so for instance the partition $\lambda=(4,2,1)$ is represented by the diagram \ydiagram{1,2,4}.
+We use the slightly unusual convention that the longest row is at the bottom, so for instance the diagram \ydiagram{1,2,4} represents the partition $\lambda=(4,2,1)$.

 Recall that a permutation $\sigma\in S_{m+n}$ is an \emph{$(m,n)$-shuffle} if $\sigma^{-1}(i)<\sigma^{-1}(j)$ for all pairs $i<j$ with either $i,j\leq m$ or $i,j>m$.
 We write $\shuffles(m,n)$ for the set of $(m,n)$-shuffles.
 Equivalently, $\shuffles(m,n)$ can be defined as a set of shortest coset representatives for the parabolic quotient $(S_m\times S_n)\backslash S_{m+n}$.
 Note that if $\sigma$ is an $(m,n)$-shuffle, then either $\sigma(m+n)=m$ or $\sigma(m+n)=m+n$.